hannahql/hannahql.github.io/_pages/about.md

 My research is centered around the design and optimization of online marketplaces.
 In particular, I focus on developing statistical methodology for experimentation on these platforms, in the presence of interference.
 I combine techniques from statistics, causal inference, economics, and operations research to develop theoretical insights for practically motivated problems.

 I inform my research with first hand experience working on these platforms.
 I interned for the data science teams at Airbnb and Opendoor, where I worked on market related causal inference questions.
+I am also working with the [Common App](https://www.commonapp.org/) to help drive data-driven projects to improve the equity and access of secondary education.

 Before coming to Stanford, I graduated from Pomona College with a degree in mathematics.